Robert Ballard: Black Sea

-The video images of Shipwreck A that were taken show a wall of shipping jars standing about 2 m above the seabed.
-The amphorae highest on the mound had fallen over without displacing those still standing in the rows beneath them, and it is likely that the ship settled upright on the sea-bed, gradually being both buried in and filled with sediment as exposed wood was devoured by the larva or the shipworm.
+The video images of Shipwreck A show a wall of shipping jars standing about 2 m above the seabed.
+The amphorae highest on the mound had fallen over without displacing those still standing in the rows beneath them, and, likely, the ship settled upright on the seabed gradually being both buried in and filled with sediment as exposed wood was devoured by the larva or the shipworm.

 Shipwreck B also consisted of a large pile of amphorae but several types are visible, as are multiple timbers protruding from within the mound and on it.
-In addition to the Sinop-styles jars, several amphorae similar to examples excavated on the Yassiada Byzantine shipwreck and dating from the 5th to late 6th century AD are present.
+In addition to the Sinop-style jars, several amphorae similar to examples excavated on the Yassiada Byzantine shipwreck and dating from the 5th to late 6th century AD are present.

 Two discrete and mostly buried piles of carrot-shaped shipping jars comprise shipwreck C. The team's visit to the site was short and was intended primarily to test survey methodology for deep-water procedures.

 Shipwreck D provided the team with an unprecedented opportunity to document hull construction during a time of transition.
 When observing the sonar signature of Shipwreck D, a long, slender upright feature on the seabed, transformed itself into a wooden mast.
 Elements rarely present on shallower shipwreck sites are beautifully preserved 200 m below the surface.
 Disappointingly for ship scholars and historians of technology, there are few indications of how the planks of Sinop D are held together.
-There are no mortise and tenon fastenings, and no sewing.
+There are no mortise and tenon fastenings and no sewing.
 Shipwreck D may be one of the earliest lateen-rigged ships to be studied by archaeologists.
 The angle of the mast and the lack of fittings on it suggest that a lateen sail is the most likely configuration for such a small vessel.

 The Institute for Exploration Black Sea expeditions relied on remote sensing with side-scan sonar in shallow and deep water to identify potential archaeological sites examined by ROVs.
 The hypothesis that the anoxic waters of the Black Sea would allow extraordinary organic preservation is borne out by the discovery of Sinop D, the 1,500-year-old shipwreck with excellent preservation of features above the sediment layer.

 According to a report in New Scientist magazine (May 4, 2002, p.
 13), the researchers found an underwater delta south of the Bosporus.
-There was evidence for a strong flow of fresh water out of the Black Sea in the 8th millennium BC.
+There was evidence of a strong flow of fresh water out of the Black Sea in the 8th millennium BC.
 Ballard's research has contributed to the debate over the Black Sea deluge theory.